okohll/abdocs/content/docs/tables/table-layouts.md

 The layout of this form can be controlled by selecting a layout option and adding separators to create blocks i.e. groups of fields which go together.
 This will create a more pleasant and usable system.

 ## Layout
 The layout option is the main control.
-There are three options
+There are three options:
 1. **single column** - a simple vertical list of fields
 2. **blocks in two columns** - makes the best use of screen space for large forms.
 Also allows tabs
     - All fields before the first separator are displayed in a section at the top of the screen, in two columns